 - Credit Risk: The fund has an exposure to the Borrower/Borrowers and servicing of the instrument depends on the credit risk of the Borrower.
 The value of the instrument would fluctuate depending upon the changes in the perceived level of credit risk as well as any actual default. - Prepayment Risk: The Borrower may prepay the receivables prior to their respective due dates.
 This may result in a change in the yield and tenor for the fund.
-Limited Liquidity and Price Risk: Historically the secondary market volume of securitised papers has been - Limited Liquidity and Price Risk: Historically the secondary market volume of securitised papers has been limited.
+Limited Liquidity and Price Risk: Historically the secondary market volume of securitised papers has been limited.
 This could limit the ability of the fund to resell them.
 Secondary market trades could be at a discount or premium depending upon the prevailing interest rates.